XuchenGuo/df-analyze--public/README.md

 evaluation.
 In a multi-target classification run, the analysis is performed separately for each target.

+The AER pipeline:

+1. Refits tuned model settings and creates out-of-fold (OOF) predictions from the training partition.
+2. Builds or normalizes class probabilities and compares applicable external
+   calibrators: none, temperature scaling, Platt scaling, binary isotonic, or one-vs-rest isotonic.
+3. Constructs the confidence signals supported by the estimator, including probability margin, tree-vote agreement, tree-leaf support, KNN vote, distance-weighted KNN confidence, and KNN minimum-distance confidence.
+4. With `--aer-confidence-metric auto`, selects the signal with the lowest cross-fitted Brier score for predicting whether the model is wrong.
+5. Fits confidence to expected error using OOF bins, shrinks noisy bins toward the global error rate, smooths the curve by default, and can optionally enforce monotonicity.
+6. Applies only the learned mapping to the holdout set, producing an expected error estimate for each sample.
+7. Computes risk-controlled operating points using exact one-sided Clopper-Pearson bounds with a Bonferroni adjustment over scanned thresholds.

 The most useful controls are:

 - `--aer-oof-folds`: number of out-of-fold splits